 Here is the toe box depth of the Vans Old Skool compared to Nike Air Max (Vans Old Skool on the left):

 As you can see, there is a noticeable difference in the depth of those toe boxes.
-And here is the toe box depth of Vans Old Skool compared to Nike Court Vision:
+And here is the toe box depth of Vans Old Skool compared to Nike Air Force 1:

 The main takeaway is expect the Vans Old Skool to have a shallow toe box compared to normal shoe sizing.
 However, when we start comparing the Vans Old Skool toe box depth to the toe box depth of other skate shoes, we see a more similar fit.